Secure HR Payroll Communication: Share Salary Data Safely | mboxly.app

 Email is convenient.
 It is not designed for content that an employee should see once and that an employer cannot afford to send to the wrong inbox.

 The failure mode is predictable.
 A message reaches a former employee whose mailbox is still active.
-An attachment gets forwarded in a thread where someone replies-all.
+An attachment gets forwarded inside a thread where someone replies-all.
 A pay slip lands in a shared HR inbox with wider access than intended.
+A bonus letter gets downloaded to a personal device that several family members use.
 In each case, one employee's compensation data becomes visible to people who were never meant to see it.
-In workplaces where salary confidentiality matters for team dynamics, the fallout is difficult to undo.

 Encrypted expiring links change the risk model.
-Instead of attaching a file, HR sends a one-time link that expires after a set period — say, 48 hours — or self-destructs after the recipient opens it.
+Instead of attaching a file, HR sends a one-time link that expires after a set period, such as 48 hours, or self-destructs after the recipient opens it.
 The document never sits permanently in an inbox, cannot be casually forwarded as a readable file, and leaves nothing behind once it expires.
-For a broader view of when email creates unnecessary exposure, see the discussion on why HR documents should not travel over plain email.
+For a broader view of when email creates unnecessary exposure, see why HR documents should not travel over plain email and why password-protected attachments fail in practice.

 Use cases